Ghad El-Thawra Party: Background

 Ayman Nour left the New Wafd Party in 2001, and established El-Ghad Party.
 The party was legalized in 2004.
 After facing president Hosni Mubarak in the 2005 Egyptian presidential election, Nour was sentenced to five years in jail on forgery charges.

 In 2005, just before Nour being sentenced, the El-Ghad Party split in two factions.
 One was headed by Moussa Moustafa Moussa, the other by Nour's (now former) wife Gameela Ismail.
 Legal battle ensued between both factions, both claiming legitimacy and simultaneously using the party name and insignia.
 The final court ruling in May 2011 was in favor of Moussa.
 Ayman Nour hence filed for a new party, "Ghad El-Thawra Party" or "Revolution's Tomorrow Party", which was approved on 9 October 2011.

 The Ghad El-Thawra party supported the 2011 Egyptian revolution.
 Nour was reportedly close to the Muslim Brotherhood; the headquarters of the party were burned down in March 2013.

 Moving activity abroad

-On 18 January 2021 Ghad El-Thawra Party announced in a press conference freezing the activities if the party in Egypt and moving its activities abroad.
+On 18 January 2021 Ghad El-Thawra Party announced in a press conference freezing the activities of the party in Egypt and moving its activities abroad.
 The vice president of Ghad El-Thawra Party Mahmoud Refaat detailed that act as non-dissolve the party neither bringing abroad as hi power on Egypt, while it's a need because of the current situation in Egypt.